SAP-samples/teched2023-AD282v/README.md

 Support for the content in this repository is available during the actual time of the online session for which this content has been designed.
 Otherwise, you may request support via the [Issues](../../issues) tab.

 ## Additional Support and Learning Resources
-- Continue your learning with additional [MDK tutorials](https://help.sap.com/doc/f53c64b93e5140918d676b927a3cd65b/Cloud/en-US/docs-en/guides/getting-started/mdk/overview.html#tutorials).
+- Continue your learning with additional [MDK tutorials](https://help.sap.com/doc/f53c64b93e5140918d676b927a3cd65b/Cloud/en-US/docs-en/guides/getting-started/mdk/overview.html#tutorials) or [OpenSAP "SAP Mobile Experience"](https://open.sap.com/courses/mobile4).

 - Check out the SAP Community for [Mobile Development](https://community.sap.com/topics/mobile-technology) & [Mobile Experience](https://community.sap.com/topics/mobile-experience).